 - 2 tubes (7.5 oz. each) refrigerated biscuit dough

 Combine all but biscuits and cook on low 4-5 hours.
 Shred chicken and add back to soup.
-Open biscuit dough and roll each biscuit flat, the cut into 4 pieces.
-Add cut up biscuits to crock pot and stir until well coated.
+Open biscuit dough and roll each biscuit flat, then cut into 4 pieces.
+Add cut up biscuits to crockpot and stir until well coated.
 Cook for another 2-3 hours.

 Our family isn’t huge on pasta meals, mainly because food allergies require gluten-free eating and that pasta doesn’t do well as leftovers.

 Instead, I’ve discovered that meatball subs add variety to our weekly meals with minimal preparation.
 While I use gluten-free meatballs, any version will do.

 All you need is a jar of your favorite marinara, frozen meatballs, and sub sandwich rolls.
 You can melt cheese over your meatballs if you prefer.